What you need to know about camp!

 “We have a great relationship with our local authorities and they are very good at looking out for us and communicating with us regarding storm safety,” said Jason Gerdes, Executive Director.
 Carol Joy Holling Camp is also accredited through the American Camp Association, which has strict guidelines on weather related procedures.
 “Knowing that we can’t control the weather doesn’t stop us from trying to predict it, monitor it, and be extremely proactive in keeping our campers and staff safe in it.”

 “Weather threats are inevitable here in Nebraska summer months.
-We feel very strongly that the tools we have in place –Weather Defender and our systems for action – are going to help us make sure campers are safe and parents are reassured,” Gerdes said.
+We feel very strongly that the tools and systems we have in place are going to help us make sure campers are safe and parents are reassured,” Gerdes said.

-For more information on summer camp weather safety, contact Korey Breutzmann , Director of Programs, 402-944-2544.
+For more information on summer camp weather safety, contact Korey Breutzmann , Director of Programs at 402-944-2544.

 Nebraska Lutheran Outdoor Ministries provides financial assistance to help children attend camp through its Campership Program.
 The Campership Program ensures that any child who wants to attend camp has the opportunity.
 Please complete the online form below or call our Registrar, Jessica, at 402-944-2544.
 Payment plans are also available.

 For more information please contact Jessica by email at Registrar@NLOM.org or by phone at 402-944-2544.

 Check-in time for all sessions is 3 - 4 p.m.
 Check-in will begin promptly at 3 p.m.
 Programming on each site begins promptly at 4 p.m., so if you will be arriving late, please call to let us know your estimated time of arrival.